HariSekhon/DevOps-Bash-tools/.bash.d/README.md

 Bashrc Interactive Functions, Aliases and Shell Customizations
 ==============================================================

+Advanced bashrc code I've been using for 10-15 years.
+This is a work-in-progress as there are thousands of lines of bashrc stuff still to sanitize and export here.

 All `*.sh` files in this directory are automatically sourced by .bashrc at the top level which is itself designed to be sourced in your $HOME/.bashrc.

 To disable any these source files, simply rename them to not match the `*.sh` glob, eg. => `*.sh.disabled`.